bdevel/cloudy_crud/README.md

   CloudyCrud::Postgres # return class to use
 end

-# Tell the Postgres how to get a connection
+# Tell the Postgres how to checkout from your connection pool
-CloudyCrud::Store::Postgres.connection do
+CloudyCrud::Store::Postgres.with_connection = lambda do |&block|
-  ActiveRecord::Base.connection # Rails example
+  ActiveRecord::Base.with_connection(&block)# Rails example
 end
 ```